carbon-language/carbon-lang/executable_semantics/README.md

     -   `-allow-unused-prefixes` controls that the command without `--trace` should _precisely_ match `CHECK` lines, whereas the command with `--trace` will be a superset.
+    -   `RUN:` will be followed by the `not` command when failure is expected.
+        In particular, `RUN: not executable_semantics ...`.
 -   `AUTOUPDATE` indicates that `CHECK` lines will be automatically inserted immediately below by the `./update_checks.py` script.
 -   `CHECK` indicates lines which are expected to be in output, verified by